valllllll2000/FrescoExperiment/README.md

 # FrescoExperiment

-Experimenting loading flickr images using Retrofit and Fresco and displaying them in a RecyclerView.
+Loading flickr images using Retrofit and Fresco and displaying them in a RecyclerView.

+Clean architecture

+MVP